herrfz/wifi/README.md

 - Decide to include detailed info or not (need additional form)
 - Features:
-	- Checkin, Upvote, Downvote, Scoring logic
+	- ~~Checkin, Upvote, Downvote, Scoring logic~~
-	- how to manage the session? e.g. a user is allowed to vote only once
+	  - how to manage the session? e.g. a user is allowed to vote only once <-- current implementation: one rate/like/unlike is allowed per hotspot by one IP address on a particular date.
 	- ~~Comment via Disqus~~
 	- Dynamic venue recommendations based on map centre
 - ~~Sanitize input form (character "'" is currently not accepted)~~